COPPER

 The Vinyl Beat digs into some more reissues that fly under the radar.

 Blue Note announced their 2025 release schedules for the Classic Vinyl and Tone Poet series, and there are a few interesting titles I’m looking forward to.
 This year we are treated to two Horace Silver titles – Tokyo Blues is arriving in the Tone Poet series, and the long-neglected Serenade to a Soul Sister is being released in the Classic Vinyl series.
 (Maybe next year they can reissue the similarly forgotten The Jody Grind; it’s one of his better albums, yet it’s not had a vinyl reissue since the mid-1970s.)
-There is also a Tone Poet reissue of the first album by The Jazz Crusaders – Freedom Sound, which is a Pacific Jazz title, which is available now.
+There is also a Tone Poet reissue of the first album by The Jazz Crusaders – Freedom Sound, a Pacific Jazz title, which is available now.

 You can read the full release schedules for the Tone Poet and Classic Vinyl series at Blue Note.